-Let us define a Simple Rule, to be of the form: "if <condition> then <action> else <action>".
-This general type can express most of business rules but not all business constraints which are better expressed with such this as EBNF, pre-post conditions and object constraint language.
-But no matter how they are expressed at the business/specification level, long chains of nested if-else statements in various parts of code that implements a class tend to clutter the code and render it virtually un-maintainable as repeated changes are made over time.
+Let us define a Simple Rule, within the context of a programming language, to be of the form: "if <condition> then <action> else <action>".
+Long chains of nested if-else statements in various parts of code that implements a class tend to clutter the code and render it virtually un-maintainable as repeated changes are made over time.
 In order to avoid ripple effects, based on the principle of variation-oriented design [GHJV95], [Arsanjani99;b], we encapsulate that which tends to change frequently and in a non-uniform fashion.
 We therefore need to extricate these chains of if-statements and case-statements from within the application layer code (e.g., business logic); to enable rapid alterations to rule structures as dictated by business needs.